While some essential oils may have pest repellent properties, it still might not be the best idea to use them on your dog.

 Apart from essential oils, there are other treatment options you can use that are regulated by the FDA (Food and Drug Administration) or the EPA (Environmental Protection Agency).

 These treatment products are divided into two categories — oral and topical.
 The oral products include medications that may contain pesticides.
 They work by poisoning the pest after it bites the dog.
 Topical products are applied to the skin and fur of the pet.
 They include sprays, dust, shampoos, and collars.
-They work by preventing the pest from biting the pet and may contain chemicals like permethrin.
+Many work by preventing the pest from biting the pet and may contain chemicals like permethrin.

 The oral treatment medications are regulated by the FDA, while the topical products are regulated by the EPA.